Fall 2020 High School Original Credit Briefing Page

 2020-2021 Advanced Placement Information

-[This information is preliminary, as we expect additional changes to be announced Summer 2020.
-Please refer back to this information before Fall 2020 courses start.]
+[This information is preliminary, as we expect additional changes to be announced in Summer 2020.
+Please refer back to this information before Fall 2020 courses start.
+As of July 10, 2020, we have no updates to suggest that the process below will not be followed.]

-First and foremost, thank you for entrusting your student with MTDA for an Advanced Placement course.
-We are very proud of our AP program, which has experienced growth in the past four years, outpacing the rest of our program.
+Thank you for entrusting your student with MTDA for an Advanced Placement course.
+We are very proud of our AP program, which has experienced growth in the past five years, outpacing the rest of our program.
 Our exam passage rates exceed the state average, and we continue to refine our delivery and engagement models.
 We have had positive and constructive feedback from our students and look forward to continuing to enhance and polish the student experience in the program.
 We, of course, also welcome your feedback!

 Test Administration/Ordering Exams